 The Open 2022 latest odds: Who is the favourite to win at St Andrews?

-The 150th edition of The Open will see 156 players battle it out at the Old Course in St Andrews
+The 150th edition of The Open sees 156 players battle it out at the Old Course in St Andrews

-Rory McIlroy is set to begin The Open Championship as favourite to lift the Claret Jug on Sunday after an impressive few weeks in the US.
+Rory McIlroy began the 150th Open as favourite to lift the Claret Jug on Sunday after an impressive few weeks in the US and his first round 66 at St Andrews saw him retain that tag.

 McIlroy has contended at certain moments in the majors this year without getting over the line, and there would be no better place to end his eight-year wait for a fifth title than at the home of golf.

-St Andrews hosts the 150th edition of The Open on the historic Old Course, and competing with McIlroy is Tiger Woods – who won here in 2000 – and defending champion Collin Morikawa among a star-studded field looking to create golfing history.
+St Andrews hosts the 150th edition of the Open on the historic Old Course, and towards the top of the leaderboard with McIlroy after one round are the likes of Cameron Young, Cameron Smith, Dustin Johnson and world No 1 Scottie Scheffler.

-Jack Nicklaus once said “your career is not complete unless you’ve won an Open Championship at the Home of Golf” and Woods admitted he agrees as he bids to ignite the latest stage of an incredible comeback after missing the US Open due to the lingering effects of that serious car crash in 2021.

 It was a memorable Open last time at St Andrews in 2015, with Zach Johnson clinching a second major title when he beat Louis Oosthuizen and Marc Leishman in a four-hole play-off, which left Spieth agonisingly one shot away from joining them in pursuit of a calendar grand slam.